textpattern/textpattern.github.io/administration/diagnostics-panel.md

 ### Low info display

 Low diagnostics info begins with a set of data values about your installation and server technology.
-These values and their descriptions are described in the following table.
+These values and their descriptions are described in the following list:

+Textpattern version
+: The version you currently have installed.

+Last update
+: The date/time you last updated your installation.

 <div class="tabular-data" itemscope itemtype="http://schema.org/Table">
     <table>